polkadot-developers/polkadot-docs/develop/parachain-devs/interoperability/transfer-assets-with-xcm.md

     ```

     !!! note
         Due to a well-known issue with Zombienet and HRMP channels, the opening of the HRMP channels between parachains has been forced by the relay chain through the `sudo` pallet for this tutorial.
-For further information about this workaround, please refer to [https://github.com/paritytech/polkadot-sdk/pull/1616#issuecomment-1727194584](https://github.com/paritytech/polkadot-sdk/pull/1616#issuecomment-1727194584){target=\_blank}
+For further information about this workaround, please refer to [Zombienet test with preopen hrmp with zombienet investigation](https://github.com/paritytech/polkadot-sdk/pull/1616#issuecomment-1727194584){target=\_blank}

 ## Configure XCM Instructions